sjmckay/mbb/docs/quickstart.rst

 Each key of ``priors`` should be the name of a parameter, and each value is either:

 1. a dictionary with keywords ``mu`` and ``sigma``, to specify Gaussian priors
-2. your own function, which takes the parameter as an argument and returns the probability density.
+2. your own function, which takes the parameter as an argument and returns the probability density of that parameter value.

 .. code-block:: python